 Management guru Peter Drucker showed us that, “Culture eats strategy for breakfast.”

-You do this by defining the values that will make your vision succeed, along with why they matter, and the attitudes and behaviours that will bring them alive.
+You do this by defining the values that will make your vision succeed, together with why they matter, and the attitudes and behaviours that will bring them alive.

-. - Second, bottom up, you can encourage people to develop their own inner leadership.
-Then they can begin to lead themselves through the uncertainty of the Threshold phase.
+. - Second, bottom up, you can encourage people to develop their own inner leadership skills.
+Then they can start to lead themselves through the uncertainty of the Threshold phase.

-Teach them to centre and ground themselves, to make clearer sense of their situations, and to find more opportunities in a crisis.
-If they can find their own purpose and values and choose a way forward for themselves then so much the better.
+Teach them to centre and ground themselves, make clearer sense of their situations, and find more opportunities in a situation.
+If they can also find their own purpose and values and choose the way forward which best aligns with that purpose and values then so much the better.

-The more people are able to build their own inner leadership, the calmer, clearer, and more confident they will become — and the better they will become able to choose how they respond to anything that happens, without needing guidance from you.
+The more people are able to build their own inner leadership, the calmer, clearer, and more confident they will become — and the better they will then able to choose how they respond to anything, without needing guidance from you.

-And as their focus then shifts from the apparent ‘problems‘ they face to the activities and behaviours they are carrying out, the meaning of these tasks and the values they are bringing to life, so they will also begin to learn to thrive because of change.
+And as their focus then shifts from the apparent ‘problems‘ they face to the activities and behaviours they are implementing, to the meaning of these tasks and the values they are bringing to life in the world, so they will begin to learn to thrive because of the changes that are happening.

 When did you last experience a major shift in your role or identity?
 Would it have been useful to know how to: